cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 ```

 ### Installing CKAN off the root of a website
+*Note*: This section is kept for reference but is no longer supported

 Use this setup if your site will run at <http://yourdomain.com/ckan>